German flood victims find Christmas cheer amid loss | DW | 23.12.2021

 The source of the small Ahr River is hidden in the cellar of an 18th-century stone building in the town of Blankenheim, in the far west of Germany.
 From there, it quietly flows through its stone bed past the half-timbered houses of this medieval town in the Eifel region.

-Six months ago, this river that is barely more than a creek, was transformed into a ravaging stream that tore apart the lives of tens of thousands of people living on its banks.
+Six months ago, this river that is barely more than a creek, was transformed into a raging torrent that tore apart the lives of tens of thousands of people living on its banks.

 It is early in the morning, and temperatures are a chilly -9C (15.8F).
 In the inn across the street from the source of the Ahr, no one seems to be awake yet; Christmas lights are twinkling in the windows.